 In this article, you’ll learn what foods to eat pre and post-exercise for maximum fuel and recovery.

 Food For Thought (and Muscle Recovery)

-While food high in protein doesn’t give you the energy needed to move efficiently, eating protein before a workout will ensure you have enough amino acids to repair muscles.
+While protein-rich food doesn’t give you the energy needed to move efficiently, eating protein before training will ensure you have enough amino acids to repair muscles.
 Try incorporating protein with a well-balanced pre-workout snack or meal for maximum benefits.
 See the list below for food suggestions to improve your next exercise performance.

 - Oatmeal: Need a good source of thiamin, which is instrumental to energy production?
 Try the excellent benefits of oats.
 Oatmeal digests easier than most whole grains.